 Here are some of our picks to give your spirits a lift!

 Ken Rausch – “Bending Copper Series II”

-If artwork isn’t in the budget this season, we encourage you to get out and visit a museum or art gallery to soak up some joy (and maybe get some of those daylight bulbs!)
+If artwork isn’t in the budget, we encourage you to get out and visit a museum or gallery to soak up some joy.

 – Happy Almost Winter from ALG 🙂